lsst-ts/ts_tma_tma-documentation_hmi-computers_documentation/00 Structure/LSST_HMI_SoftwareDocumentation_0_Structure.md

 -   User Interface: the one that the user sees and interacts with.

-Each of the components is explained in detail in the following files:
+Each of the components is explained in detail in the following sections.

-1. LSST_HMI_SoftwareDocumentation_1_CommandsAndEventsManagement file.
-This file
-    contains the Commands and Events management documentation file.
-This document contains the following components: TCP Client, TMA Commanding and Alarm Management.

-2. User Management documentation file.
-This document contains only the User Management component.

-3. Telemetry Management documentation file.
-This document contains only the Telemetry Management component.

-4. User Interface documentation file.
-This document contains only the User Interface component.
-This document contains more than one document, to make searching easier and faster.
-There is a main document with the general documentation of the user interface and then one document for each window.